-- (5) Payment for Unused Sick Leave. - a.
-An employee with less than ten (10) years of State service who separates from State government shall not be paid for any unused sick leave. - b.
-An employee who was hired on or before January 6, 2003, has completed ten (10) or more years of State and/or University service, has not been found guilty or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with State government, or has not been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public employees, and separates from State government because of retirement for other than disability reasons, termination, or death, shall be compensated for the employee's unused sick leave in accordance with the terms of Section 110.122, Florida Statutes, at the employee's current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to October 1, 1973, plus one-fourth of all unused sick leave accrued on or after October 1, 1973; provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours. - c.
-An employee who was hired on or after January 7, 2003, has completed ten (10) or more years of University service, has not been found guilty of or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with state government, or has not been found guilty by a court of competent jurisdiction of having violated any state law against or prohibiting strikes by public employees, and separates from employment because of non-disability retirement, termination, or death shall be compensated for the employee's unused sick leave in accordance with the terms of Section 110.112, Florida Statutes, at the employee's most recent regular hourly rate of pay for one fourth of all unused sick leave, provided that one fourth of the unused accrued sick leave does not exceed 480 hours. - d.
-Upon layoff, an employee with ten (10) or more years of State service shall be paid for unused sick leave in accord with the criteria described in paragraphs 17.8(a)(5)b and c, above, unless the employee requests in writing that unused sick leave be retained pending reemployment.
+(5) Payment for Unused Sick Leave.

+a.
+An employee with less than ten (10) years of State service who separates from State government shall not be paid for any unused sick leave.

+b.
+An employee who was hired on or before January 6, 2003, has completed ten (10) or more years of State and/or University service, has not been found guilty or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with State government, or has not been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public employees, and separates from State government because of retirement for other than disability reasons, termination, or death, shall be compensated for the employee's unused sick leave at the employee's current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to October 1, 1973, plus one-fourth of all unused sick leave accrued on or after October 1, 1973; provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours. c.
+An employee who was hired on or after January 7, 2003, has completed ten (10) or more years of University service, has not been found guilty of or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with state government, or has not been found guilty by a court of competent jurisdiction of having violated any state law against or prohibiting strikes by public employees, and separates from employment because of non-disability retirement, termination, or death shall be compensated for the employee's unused sick leave at the employee's most recent regular hourly rate of pay for one fourth of all unused sick leave, provided that one fourth of the unused accrued sick leave does not exceed 480 hours.

+d.
+Upon layoff, an employee with ten (10) or more years of University service shall be paid for unused sick leave in accord with the criteria described in paragraphs 17.8(a)(5)b and c, above, unless the employee requests in writing that unused sick leave be retained pending reemployment.
 For an employee who is re-employed by the University within twelve (12) calendar months following layoff, all unused sick leave shall be restored to the employee, provided the employee requests such action in writing and repays the full amount of any lump sum leave payments received at the time of layoff.
-An employee who is not re-employed within twelve (12) calendar months following layoff shall be paid for sick leave in accordance with Section 110.122.
-Florida Statutes. - e.
-All payments for unused sick leave authorized by Section 110.122, Florida Statutes, shall be made in lump sum and shall not be used in administered retirement system.
+An employee who is not re-employed within twelve (12) calendar months following layoff shall be paid for sick leave.

+e.
+All payments for unused sick leave shall be made in lump sum and shall not be used in determining the average final compensation of an employee in any State administered retirement system.
 An employee shall not be carried on the payroll beyond the last official day of employment, except that an employee who is unable to perform duties because of a disability may be continued on the payroll until all sick leave is exhausted.